tomshaw/grunt-mysqldump/README.md

 # grunt-mysqldump

 > Grunt plugin for dumping and archiving MySQL databases.
 Supports exporting and archiving multiple databases in a single operation.
 Runs asynchronously and extremely fast.
 Outputs export and compression information as each operation completes.
+Tested on moderate to large size databases without any problems.

 ## Getting Started
 This plugin requires Grunt `>=0.4.1`